-SHW550.1 No horses less than 3 years of age may be exhibited.
-SHW550.2 No hoof polish
+SHW556.1 No horses less than 3 years of age may be exhibited.

+SHW556.2 No hoof polish.

-SHW550.3 No braided or banded manes or tail extensions.
+SHW556.3 No braided or banded manes/tails or tail extensions.

-SHW550.4 Trimming inside ears is discouraged.
+SHW556.4 Trimming inside ears is discouraged.

-SHW550.5 Trimming bridle path is allowed, also trimming of fetlocks or excessive (long) facial hair.
+SHW556.5 Trimming bridle path is allowed, also trimming of fetlocks or excessive (long) facial hair.

-SHW550.6 Equipment with silver should not count over a good working outfit.
+SHW556.6 Equipment with silver should not count over a good working outfit.
 Silver on bridles and saddles is discouraged.

-SHW550.7 Holding the saddle horn with either hand will not be penalized.
+SHW556.7 Holding the saddle horn with either hand will not be penalized in any class.

-SHW550.8 Posting at the extended trot is acceptable.
+SHW556.8 Posting at the extended trot is acceptable.